-A pizza sauce ties all the ingredients together.
+Pizza sauce usually ties all the ingredients together.
 In this recipe, the balsamic vinegar drizzle does that.
-At the Santa Rosa Night Market one summer I was introduced to true balsamic vinegar and I’ve never looked back.
-Yes it’s more expensive but I frankly don’t care because it is A-M-A-Z-I-N-G!!!
+At the Santa Rosa Night Market one summer, I was introduced to true balsamic vinegar and I’ve never looked back.
+Yes, it’s more expensive but I frankly don’t care because it is A-M-A-Z-I-N-G!!!

 With these little tidbits in mind, I hope you enjoy this great summer peachy pizza as much as I did.
 Yes you do have to turn the oven on but it’s worth it, trust me.